AnnanKhan/Base_switcher/README.md

 # Base_switcher
-Convert any number of any base into another base
+Convert any number of any base into another base.

 Run BaseProject.py